-But the temple’s set of unusual tunnels which it’s known for today were later added by King Kue Na (r.
+But the temple’s series of unusual tunnels, for which it’s mainly known today, were later added by King Kue Na (r.
 1355 – 1385).
 This is the same king who founded Wat Phra That Doi Suthep, and whose ashes are enshrined at Wat Chedi Luang.

 Overall, the entire complex is huge, covering an area of over 15 acres.
 But the tunnels are what most visitors come to see.
 On the way there, notice the Ashoka Pillar replica.
-The famous Buddhist king of India, who ruled in the 4th century BC, set the standard for the idyllic ‘righteous king’ archetype.
+The famous king of India, who ruled in the 4th century BC, set the standard for the idyllic ‘righteous king’ concept of the Buddhist world.
 Many Buddhist monarchs have aspired to be like him ever since.

 And before entering the tunnels, don’t miss the area full of old and broken Buddha statues.
 They were recovered after the temple had fallen into a long period of neglect.

-Next it’s time to enter the tunnels.
-But why tunnels?
+Next, it’s time to enter the tunnels.
+But why are they here?
 As mentioned, they were added in the 14th century by King Kue Na.
-According to legend, a very old and highly respected monk lived at the temple.
+According to legend, a very old and highly respected monk once lived at the temple.
 But to the dismay of the local community, he suffered from dementia and began wandering off and getting lost in the forest for days at a time.

 These tunnels, then, were a way to allow him to walk around as he pleased but within a confined environment.
-If you look closely, you can see faded old mural paintings on the tunnel walls, some of which helped the old monk feel like he was actually outside.
-Despite how highly respected this monk was, it definitely seems like quite the project for just one person!
+If you look closely, you can see faded old mural paintings on the tunnel walls, some of which helped the old monk feel as if he was actually outside.
+Despite how highly respected this monk was, it definitely seems like quite the project for the sake of just one person!